Who We Are

 Since 2003, we’re proud to have supported over 100,000 candidates, elected officials, campaign managers, and community organizers from across the country through training, coaching, facilitation, campaigning, and capacity building.

-We started off as Wellstone Action and now—as re:power, we’ve transformed into what we believe the movement needs: a Pro-Black organization centering women, trans, and gender-expansive people of color that is focused on fortifying our organizations and leaders for the big battles that lie ahead of us.
+We started off as Wellstone Action and now—as re:power, we’ve transformed into what we believe the movement needs: a Pro-Black organization centering women of color and trans and gender-expansive people of color that is focused on fortifying our organizations and leaders for the big battles that lie ahead of us.

 Since 2019,